c-murph-swim/c-murph-swim.github.io/content/post/SCAR/index.md

 ### Highlights
 - There is no better community than the SCAR community.
 I am so grateful to have met such wonderful people, who love swimming and can push through the toughest conditions.
+- New swimming friends: Maggie, Sue, Ildy, Jorge, etc. The list is endless!
 - I learned a great deal about myself and my abilities as a swimmer and endurance athlete
 - Spending 4 days with my mom and learning to trust her unconditionally